-1. Sick/Emergency Medical Leave
+1. Sick Leave

-Yearly sick/emergency medical leave credit of ten days shall be granted to the support staff on the first day the support staff reports to work for the contract year. sick/emergency medical leave will accumulate to a maximum of one hundred days.
+Yearly sick leave credit of ten days shall be granted to the support staff on the first day the support staff reports to work for the contract year.
+Sick leave will accumulate to a maximum of one hundred days.

-Support staff beginning work after the first day of the contract year shall receive a pro-rated amount of sick/emergency medical leave.
-Support staff who leave the District's employment prior to the completion of his/her contract year shall have a pro-rated amount of sick/emergency medical leave removed from his/her account; if the support staff has exceeded his/her account total, then the amount exceeded shall be deducted from the final amount of salary due to the support staff.
+Support staff beginning work after the first day of the contract year shall receive a pro-rated amount of sick leave.
+Support staff who leave the District's employment prior to the completion of his/her contract year shall have a pro-rated amount of sick leave removed from his/her account; if the support staff has exceeded his/her account total, then the amount exceeded shall be deducted from the final amount of salary due to the support staff.

-sick/emergency medical leave shall cover necessary absences from duty because of personal illness, bodily injury, hospitalization or surgery, exposure to a contagious disease, or emotional upset which renders the support staff incapable of performing his/her assignment.
-Sick/Emergency medical leave may be used to care for a family member or member of the support staff's household.
+Sick leave shall cover necessary absences from duty because of personal illness, bodily injury, hospitalization or surgery, exposure to a contagious disease, or emotional upset which renders the support staff incapable of performing his/her assignment.
+Sick leave may be used to care for a family member or member of the support staff's household.